-On International Zero Waste Day, Lutsk organized the first educational tour to the municipal solid waste landfill in the village of Bryshche
+On International Zero Waste Day, Lutsk organized the first educational tour to the municipal solid waste landfill

 On March 30, the global community observed International Zero Waste Day.
 In 2024, Lutsk became a signatory to the Zero Waste Certified City Agreement and joined the International Zero Waste Certified City Program.
 This program outlines a comprehensive set of measures for cities to reduce waste, enhance recycling efficiency, and establish a closed-loop resource management system.
 The first audit to assess compliance with certification criteria is scheduled for 2028.